 “The notion of thick being weaker than thin is not unusual, and we have found that happening when studying brittle materials like metal wires,” says co-author Robert Ritchie at the University of California, Berkeley.
 “This is actually a statistical thing, which is a bigger piece will have a greater possibility of having a defect.
 It’s a bit surprising to see this in hair as hair is not a brittle material, but we think it’s because of the same reason.”

 The researchers believe that their findings could help scientists design better synthetic materials.
-But Yang says her team’s bio-inspired material manufacture is still at its infancy.
-Current technologies are not yet able to create materials that are as fine as hair and have a sophisticated hierarchical structure.
+But Yang says her team’s bio-inspired material manufacture is still in its infancy.
+Current technologies are not yet able to create materials that are as fine as a hair and have a sophisticated hierarchical structure.

 “There are many challenges in synthetic materials we haven’t had a solution for, from how to manufacture very tiny materials to how to replicate the bonds between each layer as seen in natural hair,” Yang says.
 “But if we can create metals that have a hierarchical structure like that of hair, we could produce very strong materials, which could be used as rescue ropes and for constructions.”